bimeri/java-community/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Partner Portal - Angular Frontend Assessment
+# Java Community - Angular Frontend Live Demo

 ## Overview